Porcelain Fixed Bridges

 The “traditional bridge” is the most common type of porcelain fixed bridges.
 It is typically made of porcelain fused to metal.
 Traditional bridges are composed of two crowns that fit above two anchoring teeth.
-They are attached to pontics that fill the space created by absent teeth.
+They are attached to pontics, or artificial teeth, that fill the space created by absent teeth.

 Why is a Porcelain Fixed Bridge right for me?